 Article 17(5) Ordinance of the FDJP.

-House rules of the individual centres, not publicly available.
+House rules of the individual centres accessed in 2021, not publicly available.

 Article 23 Ordinance of the FDJP.